-CLAR segment earnings increased by \$13 million, or 5%, in 2013 compared to 2012.
-Operational earnings growth was \$40 million, or 16%, in 2013 compared to 2012, primarily driven by revenue growth and favorable product mix.
-The unfavorable foreign exchange impact was driven by the depreciation of the Brazilian Real as well as the devaluation of the Venezuela Bolivar which occurred in the first quarter of 2013.
+CLAR segment earnings increased by \$13 million, or 5%, in 2013 compared with 2012.
+Operational earnings growth was \$40 million, or 16%, primarily driven by revenue growth and favorable product mix.
+The unfavorable foreign exchange impact was driven by the depreciation of the Brazilian real as well as the devaluation of the Venezuela bolivar which occurred in the first quarter of 2013.